-In Fig. 6, the decay/compute unit 58 is a selector for selecting different probability values "d" from the random bit generator as a function of the rate specified by bits c0, c1, c2 from field 55-1 and by the coherence bit c3 from field 55-2 of the Ptop stage 55{16} .
-The outputs from unit 58 are the PROBd and the "PROB1⁄2" lines.
+In FIG. 6, the decay compute unit 58 is a selector for selecting different probability values "d" from the random bit generator 57 as a function of the rate specified by bits c0, c1, c2 from field 55-1 and by the coherence bit c3 from field 55-2 of the Ptop stage 5516.
+The outputs from unit 58 are the PROBd and the "PROB1" lines.

-The output on the PROB1⁄2 line is a logical 1 one-half of the time and a logical 0 the other half of the time except when the coherence bit c3 is asserted, in which case the output on the PROB1⁄2 line is the same in a current cycle as it was in the previous cycle.
+The output on the PROB line is a logical 1 one-half of the time and a logical 0 the other half of the time except when the coherence bit c3 is asserted, in which mode latch 91 indicates that the unit is in the pitch/am- 15 case the output on the PROB1⁄2 line is the same in a current cycle as it was in the previous cycle.
 The PROB1⁄2 line is one input to the control logic 71 and also is an input to the AND gate 39.
-The gate 39 derives its other input from the c7 bit, the dither bit, from the output field 55-3 of the stage 55{16} .
-The output from gate 39 forms one of the control inputs to the carry-in unit 64.
+The gate 39 derives its other input from the c7 bit, the dither bit, from the output field 55-3 of the stage 5516.
+The output from gate 39 forms one of the control inputs to the carry-in unit

-The PROBd line output from the unit 58 has either a 1 or a 0 state where the probability of being a 1 controlled as a function of the 3-bit output from the field 55-1, command bits c0, c1, c2.
-In this manner, the PROBd line has 1 or 0 logical states with the relative probability selectable.
+The PROBd line output from the unit 58 has either a 1 or a 0 state where the probability of being a 1 is controlled as a function of the 3-bit output from the field 55-1, command bits c0, c1, c2.
+These three command bits are encoded as the negative of the binary logarithm of the desired probability, and are used to specify how many (from 0 to 7) recently produced bits from the random bit generator 57 to test for an all-zero condition.
+If all such examined random bits are zero, then the PROBd line is set to a logical 1, otherwise to a logical 0.
+As an exception, if the three command bits are all ones, this test is bypassed, and PROBd is forced to a logical 0 state.
+In this manner, the PROBd line has 1 or 0 logical states with the relative probability selectable as one of the eight values, namely, 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, and 0.
 The PROBd line connects as one input to the carry-in unit 64 and as another input to the E latch 59.
 The input to the E latch 59 selects either the true or complement value of the quantity stored in the E latch to be gated out onto the B bus 47 as a function of the 1 or 0 state, respectively, of the PROBd line.

-In Fig. 6, the PROBd line connects as the other input to the carry-in unit 64.
+In FIG. 6, the PROBd line connects as the other input to the carry-in unit 64.
 The carry-in unit 64 is a selector unit for selecting either the PROBd line or the output from the AND gate 39 as the signal to control the carry-in line 43.
 When the "dk" line from control logic 71 is asserted, the gate 39 line is selected.
 When the control line rand is asserted from control logic 71, then the PROBd line from the unit 58 is selected.